auth0/rules/rules/get-getIP.md

 ---
 ## Enrich profile with the locations where the user logs in

-This rule gets the user locations based on the IP and is added to the app_metadata in the `geoip` attribute.
+This rule gets the user locations based on the IP and is added to the `user_metadata` in the `geoip` attribute.

 ```js
 function (user, context, callback) {